sl-solution/InMemoryDatasets.jl/docs/src/man/performance.md

 ## Beware that every column must support `missings`

 Every columns in InMemoryDatasets will be converted to support `missing`.
 Thus, it is wise to create the vectors in that way.
-For example, if you load an `Arrow` file which its columns don't support missing values, InMemoryDatasets materialised the whole file, but if they already support missing values, InMemoryDatasets uses the memory map for accessing values.
+For example, if you load an `Arrow` file which its columns don't support missing values, InMemoryDatasets materialises the whole file, but if they already support missing values, InMemoryDatasets uses the memory map for accessing values.

 ## Master `byrow`